flaviens/gsoc-sim-mem/documentation.md

   <figcaption>Fig: Linked list representation. t: tail, pt: pre_tail, rsp: response head, rsv: reservation head.
 Arrows between extended cells represent the linked list structure (cells must not have consecutive addresses)</figcaption>
 </figure>

 #### Lengths

 Linked lists are not fully defined by the four pointer and metadata RAMs only.
 For example, if all four pointers point to the same address, it can be any of:

 - All pointers are positioned here by default: for example, a reservation has never happend yet on this linked list.
+- The extended cell is reserved, but there is no free extended cell to place the reservation pointer, and this cell is not occupied.
-- The cell is reserved, but the
+- The extended cell is reserved, but there is no free extended cell to place the reservation pointer, and this cell is occupied.

-In addition to the pointers, lengths of sub-segments of linked lists are stored to maintain the state of each linked lists, which is not fully defined by the four pointer and metadata RAMs only:
+In addition to the pointers, lengths of sub-segments of linked lists are stored to maintain the state of each linked lists, which is therefore not fully defined by the four pointer and metadata RAMs only:

 - _rsv_len_: Holds the number of extended cells that have been reserved but have not received any response yet.
 - _rsp_len_: Holds the number of active extended cells.